Vobase

 - Open your AI tool and describe the requirement

-- The AI reads your existing schema, module conventions, and the relevant skills
+- The AI reads your existing schema, the canonical module shape, and the relevant

-- It generates a complete module β schema, handlers, jobs, pages, tests, seed data
+.claude/skills/packs - It generates a complete module β schema, service, handlers, jobs, pages, agent slot, tests, seed data

 - You review the diff, run